-During the fiscal year ended December 31, 2007 there were nine meetings of our Board of Directors, and the various committees of the Board met a total of 13 times.
-No director attended fewer than 75% of the total number of meetings of the Board and of committees of the Board on which he served during 2007.
+During the fiscal year ended December 31, 2008 there were four meetings of our Board of Directors, and the various committees of the Board met a total of 14 times.
+No director attended fewer than 75% of the total number of meetings of the Board and of committees of the Board on which he served during 2008.
 The Board has adopted a policy under which each member of the Board is encouraged, but not required, to attend each annual meeting of our stockholders.
-In 2007, required annual stockholder matters were voted on via written consent in lieu of an annual meeting.
+Three of our directors attended our annual meeting of stockholders held in 2008.